How can I navigate Facebook with keyboard shortcuts?

 - Q - Search chat contacts.

-- ? - Open a list of these keyboard shortcuts while in News Feed.
+- ? - Open a list of these keyboard shortcuts while in Feed.

 Keyboard shortcuts may not work in video calls or video players.